ilk1300/Qiime2-THS-Microbiome-Workflow/Log2Fold analysis/README.md

-#Third Hand Smoke Microbiome Analysis Workflow
+##  Third Hand Smoke Microbiome log2fold analysis

 This repository contains all envi from the THS homes to generate log2fold analysis and more.